justicecodes/fraudanalysis/README.md

 ## Machine Learning Model:
 * Our binary outcome variable is "is_fraud."
 It contains the categories Fraud and Not Fraud.
 * We have run a logistic regression and a random forest classifier ML model to assist us in our understanding of who is likely to commit fraud.
 We are assessing the feature importance of the following variables to determine which are more predictive: AgeGroup, gender, city_pop, average_income, zip_code, and timeofday.
-* Given our high accuracy scores provided by both the logistic regression and the random forest, we did not alter our model choice throughout the project

 ### Description of data preprocessing:
 * To preprocess our data for machine learning, we dropped the columns indicating the persons job (category), individuals' date of birth (dob), and the amount of money associated with the individuals' tracked transaction (amt).
 After that, we dropped all rows containing null values.
 Finally, we assigned numeric values to various strings in the df.
 The binary gender variables M or F became 1 or 2.
 The buckets created for AgeGroup and timeofday each recieved a numeric value of 1-5.